The series of concerts for this March/April are postponed but not cancelled.

-Roger Clark Miller studied composition at Thomas Jefferson College in Michigan and California Institute of the Arts, but opted out in favor of rock music: in 1979 he co-formed Mission of Burma which began his musical career.
+Roger Clark Miller studied composition at Thomas Jefferson College in Michigan and at California Institute of the Arts, but opted out in favor of rock music: in 1979 he co- formed Mission of Burma which began his musical career.
 He found himself returning to music composition in 2008.
 He is a roving member of the Callithumpian Consort, and has performed Stockhausen, Christian Wolff, and his composition “Scream, Gilgamesh, Scream” with that ensemble.
+His chamber music compositions have been performed at the New England Conservatory; Tufts University; California Institute of the Arts; Southern Illinois University and other venues.

 Miller’s COMPOSER’S STATEMENT can be viewed HERE.